-Since it doesn’t have an immediate benefit – like health or auto insurance – life insurance may be the most underestimated insurance type there is.
+Since it doesn’t have an immediate benefit – like auto or health insurance – life insurance may be the most underestimated insurance product there is.
 But if you die, life insurance will likely be the single most important policy type you’ve ever purchased.

-How to Calculate How Much Life Insurance You Need
+How to Calculate How Much Life Insurance You Really Need

 What to Consider when Purchasing Life Insurance